Bur Oak

 Maintenance

 Excellent shade tree.
 Relatively fast growth rate for an oak and long lived: 200 to 300 year lifespan.
 Needs supplemental watering until established but is then one of the most drought resistant oaks.
 Needs lots of space and deep soil.
+Can be pruned for shape or to raise canopy near sidewalks.
 It is in the white oak group and therefore less susceptible to oak wilt.
-Habitat notes: widely distributed and capable of withstanding a wide range of conditions.
+Widely distributed and capable of withstanding a wide range of conditions. one of the most drought resistant oaks).
 Tolerates limey soils better than other oaks.
-Can be pruned for shape or to raise canopy near sidewalks.
-Propagation: seed.
+Native habitat: open woodlands, also dry hillsides to moist bottomlands, mainly in limestone soils, prairies, open woods, sandy ridges; stream edges. riparian slopes, poorly drained areas, open woodlands, also dry hillsides to moist bottomlands.

 Blooms March-May.
 A large, majestic, tree with a wide, open crown.
 Large leaves up to 9 inches long, with deep, rounded lobes.
 Tiny flowers are arranged on a catkin.
 The fruit is an acorn that is golf-ball sized, the largest of all oaks, and distinguished by very deep fringed cups.
 The common name describes the cup of the acorn, which resembles the spiny bur of a chestnut.
 Larval host: Edward’s Hairstreak and Horace’s Duskywing butterflies.